yeehaa123/rizom-monorepo/apps/rizom.ai/src/content/Decks/cococo.md

 ## How do misfits fit in?

 Every misfit is a potential **innovator**.
-Yet too often, these creative minds never find the nurturing environment they need to truly flourish.
+Yet too often, these creative minds never find the nourishing environment they need to truly flourish.

 ## How do we prevent this waste of talent?